brokenhandsio/SteamPress/README.md

 ## Logging In

-When you first visit the login page of the admin section of the blog it will create a user for you to use for login, with the username `admin`.
-The password will be printed out to the console and you will be required to reset your password when you first login.
+When you first launch SteamPress a preparation runs that seeds the database with an admin user.
+The username is `admin` and the password will be printined out to your app's logs.
+You will be required to reset your password when you first login.
 It is recommended you do this as soon as your site is up and running.

 ## Comments